Market Penetration Strategy

 A variety of advertising channels, including digital marketing, print ads, television commercials, radio spots, and out-of-home media allow nuanced messaging targeted at distinct segments for optimal reach and engagement.

-Example: Let’s say you use youth-targeted Pinterest ads to drive traffic to your funnels or popular product pages.
+For example, Let’s say you use youth-targeted Pinterest ads to drive traffic to your funnels or popular product pages.

 Step 5 – Product Enhancements